SametHope/Rapid-Localization/README.md

 - [Setup your translation sheet](https://github.com/SametHope/Rapid-Localization/#Google-Sheets) on the Google Sheets.
 - Add the code into your Unity project, ideally into the Plugins folder.
 The plugin will automatically create its required files which are a folder called RapidLocalization inside Assets/Resources and RapidLocalizationSettings.asset.
 - Open the editor window that we will use to configure the plugin and download the spreadsheets from Google Sheets: [Tools -> SametHope -> Localization Syncronizer.](https://github.com/SametHope/Rapid-Localization/#toolbar)
-- [Fill in informations of your Google Sheets](https://github.com/SametHope/Rapid-Localization/#Google-Sheets) and click 'Syncronize!' button to download, format and save the sheet.
+- Fill in Localization Syncronizer window with [information of your Google Sheet](https://github.com/SametHope/Rapid-Localization/#Google-Sheets) and click 'Syncronize!' button to download, format and save the sheet.
 - You are virtually done, the plugin is ready to be used.
 Configure it to your liking and remember to syncronize it when you make changes on the Google Sheets.